tooevangelist/paysuper-docs/content/docs/payments/sdk-integration.md

 ---
-title: Client-Only Integration
+title: Client-side payment initialization
 bookToc: true
 ---

-# Client-Only Integration with PaySuper JS SDK
+# Payment initialization on the client-side
 ***

 {{< columns >}}

+The client-side payment initialization makes it possible to integrate a Checkout Form into your website using only frontend code.

-It’s easy to embed [PaySuper JS SDK](https://github.com/paysuper/paysuper-js-sdk) on any platform to display a Payment Form with just a few lines of code.
+It’s easy to embed [PaySuper JS SDK](https://github.com/paysuper/paysuper-js-sdk) with just a few lines of code to start a payment process and display a purchase status finally whithout any server-side code.

+If your sales use cases are not filled, use the [server-side payment initialization](/docs/payments/integration/) with PaySuper API instead.

 <--->